Vehicle registration plates of Morocco

 Moroccan license plates match in size and appearance to a large extent the European license plates and usually show black text on a white background.

-Current Series
+Current series

-Normal Registration Plates
+Normal registration plates

 Since 2000, the plates begins with a one to five-digit registration code followed by two vertical lines.
 In between the lines, there's an Arabic character to distinguish between series.
 Finally, there is a one- or two-digit regional code for the origin of the vehicle.
 The plates are to be black on white.
 Otherwise, there aren't any regulation on font shape or font size used.

 The letters follow an Abjad order, but skipping certain letters that have been allocated to special vehicles, such as police and civil defense.
 So far, the following have been reached in Moroccan regions.